Traditional Mystery

 .

-“Thou shalt not kill,” commands the King James Bible— without, as opponents of capital punishment like to point out, riders or qualifiers.
-Curiously, this translation of an injunction in…
+โThou shalt not kill,โ commands the King James Bibleโ without, as opponents of capital punishment like to point out, riders or qualifiers.
+Curiously, this translation of an injunction in the ancient Hebrew Torah did not lead the list of Yahwehโs rules; it arrives after other warnings, such as no swearing and no bowing to the…

 The Mysterious Mr. Badman Is A Masterpiece of Macabre Humor